Fragile Figures

 Fragile Figures is the second studio album by American post-hardcore band Secrets released through Velocity and Rise Records on July 23, 2013.
 It is the band's second album produced by Tom Denney, and the first and only release with vocalist Aaron Melzer.
 The album sold over 10,000 copies on its first month, and reached number 59 on Billboard 200 chart in 2013.
 The deluxe edition of the album was released on May 27, 2014, with 3 new songs and a remix of the track "Ready for Repair".
 It is the only release to include former vocalist Aaron Melzer before his departure in 2015 and death in 2020.

 Background

 The band teamed up again with producer Tom Denney (ex-A Day to Remember) who produced their debut album The Ascent.
 Vocally, the sound was going to be different from the previous album, as the former vocalist Xander Bourgeois who sang on the debut album, left in April and was replaced with a new lead vocalist Aaron Melzer, formerly with the band Author & Finisher.
 Also Richard Rogers worked on his vocals for this album with Eric Ron who is specialized in vocal production.

-In the Vents magazine interview, the band explained the album title: "We realize everyone is broken, everyone goes through hard times, and everyone is trying not to break in this world we live in.
-We thought that 'Fragile Figures' was an appropriate title that encompassed the meaning behind all of our songs on this record."